fnv234/61040-portfolio/assignments/assignment1.md

 ## Selected Problems
 1. **Choosing a good matcha place or brand**

-- This stands out because i'ss highly specific and underserved — Yelp or Google reviews don't focus on matcha in particular.
+- This stands out because it's highly specific and underserved — Yelp or Google reviews don't focus on matcha in particular.
 A specialized solution would directly help enthusiasts like me, and could be widely used given the popularity of the drink itself.

 2. **Keeping track of accomplishments for work reviews**